 A few weeks ago I was prepping to participate in a Twitter chat/wine tasting learning about the wines of Pedroncelli – a new-to-me winery although they recently celebrated their 90th anniversary – and was asked to prepare a recipe of sausage ragù to taste alongside three of their wines for the discussion.
 And since we have to put a smoky twist on everything we do I decided to keep it simple and just smoke the sausage and incorporate the smoked meat into a sauce cooked on the stovetop.

 This is a great option if you’re busy or don’t want to spend the extra time prepping tomatoes for the smoker.
 Just get some bulk Italian sausage and break it up into quarter size pieces and lay them out on a baking sheet.
 You can also use sausage links and just remove the casings and break up the pieces into the same size.

-Smoke them at about 225 degrees for about an hour, just to get some flavor infusion.
+Smoke them at about 225 degrees F for about an hour, just to get some flavor infusion.

-Then transfer them to your sauce and let the sausage flavors incorporate together.
-Boom.
-So easy, and so delicious!
+Then transfer the smoked sausage to your ragu sauce and let the sausage and tomato flavors incorporate together.

 We adapted this recipe from Pedroncelli to allow for the smoked sausage, and a more creamy and savory polenta (this is based on my preference, you can use whatever recipe or method you wish for your polenta).

 - 1 lb. bulk Italian sausage broken up into quarter-sized pieces (or the equivalent weight or links, with casings removed)

 - 2 tablespoons olive oil

 - 1 28-oz. can whole peeled tomatoes, crushed by hand